-Because of the popularity and social expectation of drinking in our society, it can be hard to see when someone has a drinking problem at first.
-Unfortunately, by the time it becomes apparent, physical dependence and addiction are likely severe.
+Due to the widespread popularity and societal expectations surrounding drinking, it can initially be difficult to recognize when someone has a drinking issue.
+Unfortunately, by the time it becomes noticeable, physical dependence and addiction may have already become severe.
 Woodland Recovery Center can help you better understand the stages of alcoholism.
-Call us today at 662.222.2989 for information about Mississippi alcohol addiction treatment and how we can help you, or a loved one break the cycle of alcohol use disorder.
+Call us today at 662.222.2989 for information about our alcohol addiction treatment and how we can help you or a loved one break the cycle of alcohol use disorder (AUD).

 The basis for our understanding of how alcohol addiction can progress was developed by an American scientist named E. Morton Jellinek.
 In 1952, he outlined the four stages of alcoholism as it progresses: